Understand Your CarVeto Certificate:

 In theory, yes, you can.

-Vehicles with previous mileage problems are difficult to resell.
-Value is also significantly reduced, so we suggest that you walk away.
+Vehicles with previous mileage problems are difficult to resell, and their value is also significantly reduced, so we suggest that you walk away.

 Past and Present Registration Plate Transfers

-Most plate changes occur because the registered keeper wanted to personalise their vehicle.
+Most plate changes occur because the registered keeper wants to personalise their vehicle.

 A legitimate number plate transfer will be recorded in your CarVeto certificate.